v4run75/py-auto-send/README.md

 ## py-auto-send
+### This project is no longer valid and supported.
+This can be used for inspiration but the libraries and code in this repository is outdated.

 These python scripts are intended to automatically send out templated messages on whatsapp web and gmail using the provided microsoft excel file.
 This projects selenium broswer automation